Welcome to Wiradjuri Country

 We acknowledge the ongoing effects of such practices on the lives of Indigenous1 people.

-We are commited to working in partnership with the Indigenous1 community to strive towards empowerment for the betterment of the Indigenous1 community of Albury.
+We are committed to working in partnership with the Indigenous1 community to strive towards empowerment for the betterment of the Indigenous1 community of Albury.

 Reconciliation Action Plan